A man sat in his wheelchair with a laptop in front of him. He has had a accident which has resulted to him having spinal cord injury counselling

 Employment challenges, including discrimination and lack of accommodations in the workplace, can lead to a sense of exclusion and undermine self-worth, contributing to depressive symptoms.
 Additionally, the loss of autonomy experienced by many who depend on others for daily activities can significantly impact self-esteem and mental health.
 Educational barriers and financial strain further compound these issues.

-Mental Health Counselling for those impacted by Cerebral Palsy
+Mental Health Counselling for Adults with Cerebral Palsy

 "Cerebral Palsy Client, Therapist with Cerebral Palsy"